CheckoutFinland/psp-api/docs/README.md

 After the user has authenticated with 3DS, the user is redirected to Checkout services and an authorization hold on the user bank account is created.
 If the merchants initial request is a direct charge request, the payment is also committed from the bank account.
 Finally, Checkout redirects the user back to the merchant URL.

-The following illustrates how the user moves in the tokenization payment process:
+The following illustrates how the user moves in the token payment process:

 <div class='mermaid'>
 sequenceDiagram